grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

 1. Install Pyroscope using the Helm chart using one of the following options:

-   - Option A: Install Pyroscope as single binary
+   - Option A: Install Pyroscope as single binary -- in this mode instances operate independently and do not share information with each other

    ```bash
    helm -n pyroscope-test install pyroscope grafana/pyroscope
    ```

-   - Option B: Install Pyroscope as micro-services
+   - Option B: Install Pyroscope as micro-services -- in this mode as you scale out the number of instances, they will share a singular backend for storage and querying

    ```bash
    # Gather the default config for micro-services